DANIEL A. WAGNER

 DR. DANIEL A. WAGNER

 Dr. Dan Wagner is a Professor of Education at the University of Pennsylvania.
-He is the UNESCO Chair in Learning and Literacy, Director of the International Literacy Institute (ILI; co-founded by UNESCO and the University of Pennsylvania), Founding Director of the federally-funded National Center on Adult Literacy (NCAL), and Director of Penn GSE’s International Educational Development Program (IEDP).
+He is the UNESCO Chair in Learning and Literacy, Founding Director of the International Literacy Institute (ILI; co-founded by UNESCO and the University of Pennsylvania), Founding Director of the federally-funded National Center on Adult Literacy (NCAL), and Founding Director of Penn GSE’s International Educational Development master’s program.
 Dr. Wagner received his Ph.D. in Psychology at the University of Michigan, was a two-year postdoctoral fellow at Harvard University, a Visiting Fellow at the International Institute of Education Planning in Paris, a Visiting Professor at the University of Geneva (Switzerland), and a Fulbright Scholar at the University of Paris.
 He completed his undergraduate degree in Engineering at Cornell University and later served in the Peace Corps in Morocco.

 LEARNING AS DEVELOPMENT